 Shipping varies depending on where you live.
 But, orders of $89 or more are eligible for reduced cost or free shipping.
 All the meals are delivered fresh in a cooler, although you can freeze them if you want to.

 NutriFit is simply an interesting company.
-They are absolutely amazing in some ways – offering many customization options and support for just about every type of diet out there.
+They are absolutely amazing in some ways.
+They offer healthy meals and customization options and support for just about every type of diet out there.
 But, the company is also incredibly frustrating and also charges extra fees for many of their services.

 The basic idea is that NutriFit offers two plans.
 One is their Essentials plan.
 This offers basic customization, such as the ability to exclude some ingredients.
 You can have any combination of breakfast, lunch, and dinner.
 You can also see meals before you get them but you can’t influence which meals you receive.